joshwadd/Advanced_Lane_Detection/README.md

 ## Discussion and Future Modifications

-This processing pipeline for lane detection is a good example of how a range of computer vision tools can be combined in sequence to achieve
+This processing pipeline for lane detection is a good example of how a range of computer vision tools can be combined in sequence for visual perception in an autonomous vechicle.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE0MDI4NDA3NF19
+eyJoaXN0b3J5IjpbLTE5ODU1ODA4NjVdfQ==
 -->